 In the following list you will find all the parts you need to implement this article.

-Required tools:
+Required tool:

 In the following list you will find all the tools you need to implement this article.

-Collect the parts you need
+Collect the necessary parts

 - 3D printed frame

-- 7x 2x LEDs of a 60LED / m WS2812 strip
+- 7x 2x LEDs of a 60LED/m WS2812 strip

-Prepare the LED elements
+Prepare LED elements

 So that you can easily glue the LED elements into the frame later, you should first prepare them.